Berlin Souvenir Guide: What’s Actually Worth It

 📍Ketelstannen (multiple locations)

-Kids will love the souvenirs at the zoo or aquarium gift shop, from cuddly animal toys to educational games.
+Kids will love the souvenirs at the zoo in Tiergarten Park or the aquarium gift shop, from cuddly animal toys to educational games.

 trambant car model from east germany as a souvenir from berlin germany